Asset Accounts

 Cross-stack connections downward to data circulars include:

-- TG-4.1 Remote Sensing Data provides methods for extent mapping that populate ecosystem extent accounts
+- TG-4.1 Remote Sensing and Geospatial Data provides methods for extent mapping that populate ecosystem extent accounts

-- TG-4.2 Survey Methods provides protocols for condition variable measurement
+- TG-4.2 Survey Methods for Ocean Economic Activity provides protocols for condition variable measurement

-- TG-4.3 Geospatial Data Integration provides the spatial framework for delineating ecosystem assets and aggregating data
+- TG-4.3 Administrative Data Sources provides the spatial framework for delineating ecosystem assets and aggregating data

-These linkages ensure that asset accounts are not compiled in isolation but function as an integrated component of the broader ocean accounting system.
+These linkages ensure that asset accounts function as an integrated component of the broader ocean accounting system rather than a standalone exercise.

 3.3 Monetary Asset Accounts